mediadrop/mediadrop/doc/install/nginx-uwsgi.rst

         # Important: This setting will define maximum upload size, so make
         # sure it is sane for your purposes!
 For example, if you have a
-        # 300MB upload limit in MediaCore, people will say "Yay!
+        # 300MB upload limit in MediaCore CE, people will say "Yay!
 I can upload
         # my 300MB video!"
 However, if this setting is set to 10MB, then no
         # one will be able to upload videos over 10MB and people will not
         # like you very much.